NAGT Constitution and Bylaws

 The Editor shall be appointed by the Executive Committee for a three to five-year term coinciding with the editing of three to five volumes of the Journal of Geoscience Education.
 The Editor may be re-appointed for additional terms without limit.
 Associate editor(s) and/or editorial board are appointed by the Editor.

-Bylaw V- Organizational Representation
+Bylaw V- Organizational Liaisons

 Bylaw VI - Standing Committees